sfe-SparkFro/xrp_balance_bot/tutorial.md

 ## 3.1 Code Structure

+It's helpful to first think about the structure of your code before implementing anything, which can be done with psuedocode!
+Here is an example:

+* Import required libraries
+* Initialize constants
+* Wait for robot to stand up
+* Initialize variables
+* Main balance loop
+    * Measure sensor values
+    * Update PID controllers
+    * Set motor efforts
+    * If robot has fallen over, stop motors and break out of loop

+> [!IMPORTANT]
-At the start of the code, you'll need to import all required libraries, and initialize any constants and variables.
-When XRPLib is imported, it calibrates the IMU, during which the robot should be lying on the ground completely stationary.
-The XRP Balance Bot isn't able to stand itself up from this position, so you'll need to help it by rotating it up to the balance point, at which point the main balance loop starts.
-The main balance loop should measure the sensor values, update the PID controllers, and set the drive motor efforts.
-If it detects that the robot has fallen over, we should stop the motors and break out of the main balance loop.
+> When XRPLib is imported, it calibrates the IMU, during which the robot should be lying on the ground completely stationary.
+The XRP Balance Bot isn't able to stand itself up from this position, so you'll need to rotate it up to the balance point by hand.

 As is, the robot will attempt to balance one time, then stop all code execution once it falls over.
 If you want to test multiple times, it's easier to nest some code in a second loop that runs forever, so you don't need to re-run the code each time.

+* Import required libraries
+* Initialize constants
+* Loop
+    * Wait for robot to stand up
+    * Initialize variables
+    * Main balance loop
+        * Measure sensor values
+        * Update PID controllers
+        * Set motor efforts
+        * If robot has fallen over, stop motors and break out of loop

 <details>
 <summary>Click to reveal solution code</summary>